 We might forgive Holland for attributing these ideas to Paul, as modern biblical scholars like to date Paul’s writings before the Gospels.
-Perhaps this is because the Gospels claim that Jesus predicted the destruction of the Temple, which happened in 70 AD, and moderns simply don’t believe those statements were predictive (written before the destruction).
-Thus, by that dogma, they date the Gospels after 70 AD.
-Modern scholars recognize the authenticity of Paul’s writings, and Paul died before 70 AD, so Paul’s writings were, obviously, written earlier (so the thinking goes).
+Perhaps this is because the Gospels claim that Jesus predicted the destruction of the Temple, which happened in 70 AD, and moderns simply don’t believe those statements were predictive.

 Of course, even if the Gospels were written later than Paul’s writings, Paul claims to be preaching the Gospel that Jesus gave him.
 (Gal.
 1:11-12) His preaching is informed by Jesus.
-The Gospels, even if written after Paul’s writings, claim to describe the things Jesus did and said, and among the things he said were these words:
+The Gospels, even if written after Paul’s writings, claim to describe the things Jesus did and said.
+Among the things he said were these words:

 The same words run throughout the Gospel narratives: Matthew 5:44 (“Love your enemies and pray for those who persecute you….”); Math.
 7:12 (“So in everything, do to others what you would have them do to you, for this sums up the Law and the Prophets”); Matt.
 19:19; Mark 12:30-31; Luke 6:27 (“Love your enemies, do good to those who hate you”); Luke 6:31 (“And as you wish that others would do to you, do so to them.”); Luke 10:27; John 13:4 (“A new commandment I give to you, that you love one another….”); John 15:12 (This is my commandment, that you love one another as I have loved you.”)